simonjarr/stm32f4DISCO-peripherals/updates-and-abstract.md

 # STM32F407DISCOVERY Specific Peripheral APIs
 A repository of various STM32f4-DISCOVERY peripheral APIs.
+Anyone can use this tool to Initialize any peripheral and use it with none to small adjustments depending on the MCU.

 # Including: